AnalyticalHarry/AnalyticalHarry/README.md

-<p align="leftr">I develop and train neural networks for big data, working with datasets that contain millions of rows and columns.
+<p align="leftr">I can analyse big data, construct predictive models, and translate data into meaningful insights that
+drive business strategy.

 Results-driven professional with a passion for bringing ideas to life and constructing tangible solutions.
 Recognised for a keen interest in building and transforming conceptual visions into